snakemake/snakemake/docs/snakefiles/rules.rst

         shell:
             "somecommand {output}"

-In addition to providing the checksum as plain string, it is possible to provide a pointer to a function (similar to :ref:`input functions <snakefiles_input-functions>`).
+In addition to providing the checksum as plain string, it is possible to provide a pointer to a function (similar to :ref:`input functions <snakefiles-input_functions>`).
 The function has to accept a single argument that will be the wildcards object generated from the application of the rule to create some requested output files:

 .. code-block:: python